 Town Plan Adoption and Approval

-Per V.S.A.
-Title 24, Chapter 117 §4350(A), a municipality may request approval of their Municipal Plan by the Regional Commission.
-When requested, the regional planning commission shall review the municipal plan to determine if the document is consistent with the State’s planning goals (Title 24, §4302), compatible with the policies of the Regional Plan, compatible with approved plans of neighboring municipalities and contains all the required pieces.
+Per statute, a municipality may request approval of their plan by the Regional Commission.
+When requested, the TRORC staff reviews the municipal plan to determine if the document is consistent with the State’s planning goals, compatible with the policies of the Regional Plan, compatible with approved plans of neighboring municipalities, and contains all the required pieces.
 Both ‘consistent’ and ‘compatible’ are defined in 24 VSA section 4302(f).
-The staff then makes a recommendation to the TRORC Board of Directors will hold a duly warned public hearing to collect public comment on the plan under review.
-If the plan meets the criteria outlined in state statute, the board shall vote to approve it.
+The staff then makes a recommendation to the TRORC Board of Directors, who holds a warned public hearing to collect public comment on the plan under review.
+If the plan meets the criteria outlined in state statute, the Board shall vote to approve it.

 When municipalities have an approved plan, they are able to utilize several state programs including the Municipal Planning Grant program, which funds planning projects for towns on a yearly basis.
 In addition, communities that seek to join the Vermont Downtown or Village Designation Program (a program that encourages revitalization through tax credits and incentives for commercial businesses) must have approved plans.
-Having a municipal plan that is consistent with the Regional Plan reduces the chance for conflicts between the two plans that can arise in the event of an Act 250 permit proceeding, and also reduces the chance for conflict with Title 30 Section 248/energy.
+Having a municipal plan that is consistent with the Regional Plan reduces the chance for conflicts between the two plans that can arise in the event of an Act 250 permit proceeding, and also gives the community a greater say in energy and cell tower permitting.

 As of 5/2/2022, TRORC has 28 towns with approved plans, they include: